West Coast, Taiwan: Best Things to Do – Top Picks

 Taiwan is a vibrant destination that blends bustling urban life with serene natural escapes.
 This compact country offers endless possibilities for exploration, whether you’re planning a short trip or a longer adventure.
 From lively cities to breathtaking landscapes, there’s something for everyone to enjoy.

 This guide is designed to help you create the perfect itinerary, whether you’re spending a day in the city or venturing into the countryside.
-With over 60 festivals celebrated annually and a rich cultural heritage, Taiwan is a treasure trove of experiences1.
+With over 60 festivals celebrated annually and a rich cultural heritage, Taiwan is a treasure trove of experiences.
 You’ll find insider tips and trusted advice to make your trip unforgettable.

-From iconic landmarks like Taipei 101 to hidden gems like Yehliu Geopark, this guide covers it all1.
+From iconic landmarks like Taipei 101 to hidden gems like Yehliu Geopark, this guide covers it all.
 Use it to plan your adventure at your own pace and discover why this country is a favorite among travelers.
 Let’s dive into the details and start planning your journey today!

 Explore Taiwan’s West Coast: An Overview